 There are over one billion YouTube users.
 Research also says it’s the world’s second largest search engine after Google.
 It’s, therefore, an excellent platform for engaging buyers.

-You can do different types of videos on your channel to reach the different types of buyers.
+You can do different videos on your channel to reach different buyers.
 Educational and explainer videos are particularly very effective for a car-selling business.

 Educational videos share handy tips on how to use products and get more from them.
-Explainer videos talk about your business, products, and the services you offer.
-They explain how you meet your customer needs and solve their problems, and this is exactly what consumers want to hear.
+Explainer videos talk about your business, products, and services.
+They explain how you meet your customers’ needs and solve their problems, which is what consumers want to hear.
+For maximum views from YouTube, you can also generate attractive QR codes with video links share them on social media sites, and watch your audience grow!

 It is worth noting that revenues for marketers who use video as part of their (digital) marketing efforts grow at a rate of 49 percent.
 Video content influences 70 percent of car buyers that use YouTube for research.
 If these numbers don’t get you super excited, nothing will.

-Instagram is great for visual marketing, with over one billion users per month.
+Instagram is great for visual marketing, with over one billion monthly users.
 Sixty percent of Instagram users open the app to seek out and discover products.

 Get a business account for your page, and you will get analytics to help you track what content does best.

-Facebook is the top social media platform and the most important social media tool for marketers.
+Facebook is the top social media platform and the most important tool for automotive marketers.

 Facebook allows you to share images, videos, GIFs and status updates.
-You also have access to analytics that tells you how your posts are doing.
+You can also access analytics that tells you how your posts are doing.
 This, in turn, helps you identify what is working and what posts need a boost.

 There’s a catch, though.
 You need to post original and useful content.
-You also need to constantly and consistently engage your audience (followers) by responding to their comments and messages.
+You must also constantly and consistently engage your audience (followers) by responding to their comments and messages.

 Other platforms you can use include Twitter, LinkedIn, Tumblr, and so many more depending on your audience.